-At a time when gear is in short supply across the country dozens of outdoor industry mainstays have stepped up to pivot manufacturing facilities to focus on protective equipment and masks for frontline workers and the public alike—from Arc’teryx committing to making 90,000 reusable medical gowns to Petzl and Goal Zero making reusable PPE face shields.
+At a time when personal protective gear (PPE) is in short supply across the country dozens of outdoor industry mainstays have stepped up to pivot manufacturing facilities to focus on PPEs for frontline workers and the public alike—from Arc’teryx committing to making 90,000 reusable medical gowns to Petzl and Goal Zero making reusable PPE face shields.

-Though most of virus prevention focus has been on N95 and KN95 masks, which have a very tight fit and a higher level of filtration blocking at least 95% of “very small” test particles.
-Select companies have the ability to make these (Eddie Bauer, for one), but most are producing either surgical masks (made from a thinner material, the kind you’ve seen at the doctor’s office) or ones made of various fabrics, typically a cotton/poly blend.
+Though the N95 and KN95 masks, which block at least 95% of “very small” airborne particles, are the most effective masks for halting the spread of Coronoavirus, fabric masks are now the public norm worldwide.
 These particular masks are non-medical grade, but generally help slow the spread of droplets or spray either from your mouth or nose and breathing in the same from someone else.

 The following are our top picks for non-medical grade face masks from outdoors adjacent brands we trust.

-Seattle's Outdoor Research is now making adjustable, washable masks that are resistant to microbes and germs, and come with 3-pack filters and protective storage pouch.
+Seattle's Outdoor Research is now making adjustable, washable masks that are resistant to microbes and germs, and come with 3-pack filters and protective storage pouch (and lots of different colors).
 Wearers can use this washable mask on its own as a basic face covering, or throw in the filter for high filtration efficiency.
 As an added bonus, the Essential Face Mask is treated with HeiQ NPJ03, an innovative Swiss technology makes fabrics resistant to harmful microbes (learn more about it here).

 Price: $20 for a kit of 1 mask, 3 filters, and 1 pouch SHOP NOW